 Often, it boils down to hours spent hunting for potential leads on LinkedIn or company websites, manually digging through decision-makers’ profiles, and painstakingly copying details into spreadsheets.

-Essentially, this turns highly skilled (and well-paid) SDRs into virtual assistants, spending the bulk of their time on repetitive tasks like scraping info and copy-pasting data – jobs computers can do far faster and more accurately.
+This turns skilled SDRs into data entry clerks, spending most of their time on repetitive tasks like scraping info and copy-pasting data – work computers handle faster and more accurately.

-Your reps are smart, creative, and capable of building real connections; is manually managing data spreadsheets the best use of their talents and your budget?
+Your reps are smart, creative, and capable of building real connections.
+Manually managing spreadsheets wastes their talents and your budget.

 When this manual grind forms the core of your outbound strategy, it inevitably leads to significant problems: